 The British School of Bahrain has only limited resources to cater for students whose learning needs require significant support.
 It is not in the best interests of anyone, and least of all of the student involved, if he or she is not able to benefit from the educational programme we offer and thrive within an academically high achieving environment.

 Parents of children who have a history of requiring support that falls outside of the classroom are required to bring to the attention of the school detailed information regarding their child’s specific learning needs.
 This information should include previous school reports, SENCO reports, and copies of

 Failure to declare accurately at the stage of application the extent of a child’s individual learning needs may result in parents being asked subsequently to withdraw their child because the school is unable to meet his or her needs.
 This is a situation that we are anxious to

-The passport presented at application determines an applicant’s nationality.
+The nationality on the CPR card determines an applicant’s nationality.
 If your child is applying for admission with a passport from an Arab state, then they are required by the Ministry of Education in Bahrain to take both Arabic and Islamic Studies as part of their curriculum programme.
-Students applying with Arab state passports are also required to sit an entry test in Arabic to determine their level of proficiency in the language.

 If your child is applying with a non-Arab state passport but can speak fluent Arabic, then he or she will be considered for a place on our Arabic Language programme but will not be required to take Islamic Studies.